-I knew Mrs. Anna Ethridge when in or with the Army; she was with a regiment in my corps, and came occasionally under my eye, and more frequently under my notice.
-Although I thought she had better have been at home, yet it was univermy notice.
-Although I thought she had better have been at nome, yet it was universally acknowledged that her services were valuable and disinterested; especially valuable, because it was well understood that she was respected by both officers and men, from the highest in rank to the lowest.
-She is entitled to all renumeration which precedent may have established as suitable in similar circumstances.
+"I knew Mrs. Anna Etheridge Hooks when in or with the Army; she was with a regiment in my corps, and came occasionally under my eye, and more frequently under my notice.
+Although I thought she had better have been at home, yet it was universally acknowledged that her services were valuable and disinterested; especially valuable, because it was well understood that she was respected by both officer and men, from the highest in rank to the lowest.
+She is entitled to all remuneration which precedent may have established as suitable in similar circumstances.

-WINFIELD S. HANCOCK,
+"WINFIELD S. HANCOCK, "Major-General, U, S. A."

-Major-General, U. S. A.

-The committee have in possession a large supply of similar testimony, but it is believed her claim is sufficiently established by what is here produced.
+The committee have had in possession a large supply of similar testimony, but it is believed her claim is sufficiently established by what is here produced.
 The committee will only add that she is a lady of irreproachable reputation, that she has received no pecuniary compensation for the services described, and that she is in present need.

-The bill is herewith reported to the Senate with a recommendation that it do pass.
+The bill is herewith reported to the Senate, with a recommendation that it do pass.